chiragbhatia9163/Entry-Exit-management-system/README.md

 Requirements - MySQL, Python<br />
 Password - Your MySQL server connection password<br />

+The Application has two parts:<br />
+1. Host Entry<br />
+2. Visitor's Entry/Exit

+**Host**
+1. This is the first part of the application which is to be done before entering visitor's details.
+2. It works by accepting details like Host's Name, Host's Phone number, Host's Email Address from the<br />
+user and storing them at the backend (by creating a mysql database).

-**Worflow :** <br />
+**Visitor :** <br />
-1. This application works by accepting details like Visitor's Name, Phone number, Email Address, Host Name from the<br />
+1. This part works by accepting details like Visitor's Name, Phone number, Email Address, Host Name from the<br />
-user in the Entry tab and storing them at the backend (by creating a mysql database).<br />
+user in the Entry tab and storing them at the backend (by creating a seperate mysql database).
-2. If the host details are there in the database, then they are directly fetched or otherwise<br />
+2. If the host details are there in the already created database, then they are directly fetched or otherwise the 'Details not found' is shown on the screen.
-the Host's Phone number and Email Address are to be entered which will be used for future entries as well.<br />
-3. Once the visitor checks in, an Email and SMS is triggered to the Host informing him of the details of the visitor.<br />
+3. After the visitor chooses the right Host and checks in, an Email and SMS is triggered to the Host informing him about the details of the visitor.<br />
-4. After the meeting or visit is over, the visitor is supposed to enter his details in the Exit tab,<br />
-which inturn triggers an email to him/her stating his/her visit details.<br />
+4. After the meeting ends, the visitor is supposed to enter his details in the Exit tab, which inturn triggers an email to him/her about his/her visit details.<br />
-5. The database is updated at every Entry and Exit operation with Entry and Exit time of the Visitor.<br />
+5. The database is updated at every Entry and Exit operation with Entry and Exit time stamp of the Visitor.<br />

 **Additional Features :**
 1. The application starts only after the user enters MySQL server connection password.
 This acts as a security measure<br />
 so that unauthorized people can't access the database.<br />
 2. As all the entries are compulsary for the user to enter, if he/she leaves any entry empty<br />
 or does not enter a valid phone number a warning message is shown on the screen.<br />
-3. If the user enters a New Host's name, an acknowledgement message is shown with two more blank entries<br />
-of Host's Phone number and Email address which are to be entered by the visitor.<br />
+3. If the host is already present in the database then the same hosts' details cannot be entered again.

 **Limitations :**
 1. As messaging service is paid, the trial version does not send SMS everytime to the Host.
 Only 3 SMS per day allowed.
-2. There's no option to confirm valid email address and phone number of Visitor and Host.
+2. There's no option to confirm valid Email ID and Phone no of Visitor and Host.
+Entering wrong Email ID and Phone no leads to error.
 3. If the sql server password is wrongly entered, the application has to be restarted.
+4. Host's details once entered cannot be changed.

 **Future prospects :**
-1. Making a seperate UI for entry of Host data.
-2. Confirming phone numbers and email addresses by sending OTP/confirmation links.
+1. Confirming phone numbers and email addresses by sending OTP/confirmation links.
-3. Displaying waiting message for a visitor if the host is in a meeting.
+2. Displaying waiting message for a visitor if the host is in a meeting.
 And sending SMS/Email to the visitor once the Host is free.
-4. Making the host choose his meeting hours.
+3. Making the host choose his meeting hours.
 A message - 'Host not available' can be shown on the screen in this case.
+4. Update feature for Host's details, by providing a seperate update tab in Host UI.

 **Database details :** <br />
-Visitor Name, Visitor Phone number, Visitor Email ID, Visitor Name, Visitor Phone number, Visitor Email ID, Date of visit, Entry time, status, Exit time <br />
+1. Visitor Name, Visitor Phone number, Visitor Email ID, Host Name, Date of visit, Entry time, status, Exit time <br />
+2. Host Name, Host Phone number, Host Email ID

 **Links to download :**
 1. You can download latest version of Python 3 from - https://www.python.org/downloads/ <br />